Introduction to Indic Scripts

 Design takeaway

-Mark zones and anchors A conceptual base glyph box with top/bottom/left/right mark zones and anchor points.
-Mark zones (conceptual) BASE Top zone Bottom zone Left zone Right zone top anchor bottom anchor left anchor right anchor
+Mark zones and anchors around a base glyph A base glyph box with top, bottom, left, and right mark zones and their anchor points labeled.
+Mark positioning Zones and anchors around a base glyph BASE Top zone Bottom zone Left zone Right zone top anchor bottom anchor left anchor right anchor

-This series will begin with major living scripts (Devanagari, Bengali, Gujarati, Gurmukhi, Odia, Tamil, Telugu, Kannada, Malayalam), then expand to Northeast scripts (Meitei Mayek, Ol Chiki, etc.) and optional historic scripts.
+This series starts with the nine scripts that share the ISCII-derived Unicode layout described above (Devanagari, Bengali, Gujarati, Gurmukhi, Odia, Tamil, Telugu, Kannada, Malayalam), then covers scripts outside that family — Meitei Mayek in Manipur, Ol Chiki for Santali — and finally optional historic scripts.

 Core